Skip to main content

 Use Pipelines to answer questions like:

-• Which DAG refreshed this product?
+• Which pipeline refreshed this product?

 • When did the latest run start and finish?